hirenscode/snack-shack/README.md

 A React-based food ordering system with admin dashboard for managing menus and orders.

+## Live Demo

+A demo version of the application is available at [https://snack-shack-test.web.app/](https://snack-shack-test.web.app/).
+Please note that this demo site may not always be up-to-date with the latest features.
+For the most current visual references and functionality overview, please refer to our documentation:
+- [End User Guide](./documentation/EndUser.md) - See how customers interact with the ordering system
+- [Chef Console Documentation](./documentation/ChefConsole.md) - View the admin interface features and capabilities

 ## Features

 - User-friendly food ordering interface